 For Windows users using dd.exe.
 Replacing X with your actual USB drive letter, type the following and then press enter;dd if=/dev/zero od=X: count=1 bs=4096 --progress

 If that fails, try the following, instead.
-Replace 1 with your disk number which can be found by running diskmgmt.msc
+Replace Harddisk1 with your actual disk number which can be found by running diskmgmt.msc

 dd if=/dev/zero of=\\?\Device\Harddisk1\Partition0 count=1 bs=4096 --progress